bolt/docs/source/setup.md

 If you're getting unspecified "Internal Server Errors", the most likely cause is a missing or malfunctioning `.htaccess` file.
 See [here](#tweaking-the-htaccess-file) for tips.
+If you still encounter errors, check your vhost configuration and be sure that the AllowOverride option is enabled.

 Configuring the Database
 ------------------------